varlardohaeris/emacs-archives/emacswiki/apu-readme.txt

  NOTE:

-   Starting with Emacs 25, `char-displayable-p' can be EXTREMELY SLOW if the new variable `inhibit-compacting-font-caches' is `nil', which it is by default, and if you have many, or large, fonts installed.
-For this reason the default value of `apu-match-only-displayable-chars-flag' is `nil' for Emacs 25 and later.
-This seems to be the case if you have MS Windows TrueType fonts installed, for instance.
+   Starting with Emacs 25, predicate `char-displayable-p' can be EXTREMELY SLOW if the new variable `inhibit-compacting-font-caches' is `nil', which it is by default, and if you have many, or large, fonts installed.
+(This seems to be the case if you have MS Windows TrueType fonts installed, for instance.)
+For this reason, the default value of `apu-match-only-displayable-chars-flag' is `nil' for Emacs 25 and later.

    If you want to be able to exclude non-displayable chars in Emacs 25+, then set `apu-match-only-displayable-chars-flag' to